 PEER REVIEW PROCESS

-1. By submitting a work for publication in Ethos.
+1. By submitting a manuscript for publication in Ethos.
 Kwartalnik Instytutu Jana Pawła II KUL, the author consents to its review.
 The review process, between the submission date and the Editorial Team’s decision, takes around four months.

-4. Submissions are not given to reviewers affiliated with the author(s)’ institution or to persons who may have a conflict of interest with the author.
-A conflict of interest is understood as institutional subordination, direct collaboration, or a personal relationship existing between the reviewer and the author of the work.
-Reviewers are not members of our Editorial Team (Editor-in-Chief, Deputy Editor, or Managing Editors).
+4. Reviewers must not be affiliated with the author’s (authors') institution(s) or have a conflict of interest with the author(s).
+A conflict of interest is understood as institutional subordination, direct collaboration, or a personal relationship between the reviewer and the author of the manuscript.
+Reviewers are not members of the Editorial Team of the Journal (Editor-in-Chief, Deputy Editor, or Managing Editors).
 In cases where the number of specialists in a particular field is substantially small, an exception can be made to the above rule.

 5. Articles are subject to double-blind peer review process.
 Authors should prepare their texts in a way that prevents their identification.